carlasushi/palomaclay-TEA/src/week-2.md

 ### Slab Roller | How to use it

-- To protect the longevity of the slab roller we must use two hands to simultaneously adjust the thickness of the slab.  ☆૮꒰•༝  •。꒱ა
+- To protect the longevity of the slab roller we must use two hands to simultaneously adjust the thickness of the slab.
 - Make sure use a canvas that matches your clay body color.
 For house clay: dark.
-- we compressed our clay with a soft sponge or rib tool.
+- We compressed our clay with a soft sponge or rib tool.

 ### Slab Roller video | Link